WFSE Police Mgmt. Contract

 Schedule adjustments shall require written notification to the employee with an explanation for the adjustment.

 18.6.
 Call Back.
-When an employee has left the workplace and is called to return to the workstation outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive two (2) hours bonus pay plus time actually worked.
+When an employee has left the workplace and is called to return to the workstation outside of regularly scheduled hours to handle emergency situations which could not be anticipated, the employee shall receive two (2) hours bonus pay plus time actually worked.
 The bonus pay shall be compensated at the regular rate; time worked shall be compensated at time and one-half.
 Time worked immediately preceding the regular shift does not constitute call back, provided time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given.
 An employee on standby status called to the workstation does not qualify for call back pay.

 18.7.
 Standby.
 Employees required to restrict off-duty activities in order to be immediately available for duty when called, will be compensated for time spent in standby status.
 The rate of compensation for standby status will be $3.75 per hour.
 In addition to the pay received while on standby, an employee called to work will be paid at the applicable rate of pay in accordance with Article 18.